Skip to content

 Samuel Owen and the Cedar Hill Fruit Farm

-This estate on the ridge, built of brick laid in Flemish bond, was the dream of Samuel Owen of Newark, President of Kress & Owen Pharmaceutical for he and his wive Alice.
+This estate on the ridge, built of brick laid in Flemish bond, was the dream of Samuel Owen of Newark, President of Kress & Owen Pharmaceutical, for he and his wife Alice.
 Samuel longed to be a gentleman farmer.

-It became obvious that Samuel built the house as a likeness to those from Alice’s English roots.
-The Owens named their new home, “Cedar Hill” where they spent their summers.
+It became obvious that Samuel built the house in the likeness of those from Alice’s English roots.
+The Owens named their new home “Cedar Hill,” where they spent their summers.
 For the rest of the year, the Owens lived at 279 Roseville Avenue, Newark, New Jersey.
-Their home is no longer there. t’s now a funeral home.
+Their home is no longer there.
+It’s now a funeral home.

-Samuel Owen was born on December 25, 1850 in Doldrich, Ontario, Canada. and he died in Daytona Beach, Florida on Jan.7, 1936 at the age of 86 from pneumonia.
+Samuel Owen was born on December 25, 1850, in Doldrich, Ontario, Canada. and he died in Daytona Beach, Florida, on Jan.7, 1936, at the age of 86 from pneumonia.
 Owen’s claim to notoriety came as Owen worked with Sir James Horlick, the English inventor of malted milk.
-Samuel married his wife Alice Burford Owen, an Englishwoman related to Sir James Horlick, who was the British Representative of the British Malted Milk producers.
+Samuel married Alice Burford Owen, an Englishwoman related to Sir James Horlick, the British Representative of the British Malted Milk producers.
 So you could say they were all bound by malted milk.
-The Owen’s had no children.
+The Owens had no children.

-BVille News – Oct 17, 1935 – Owen to Daytona Beach which was most likely his last stay in Basking Ridge.
+BVille News – October 17, 1935 – Owen to Daytona Beach, which was most likely his last stay in Basking Ridge.
 He would die 9 weeks later.

 Peaches Peaches Everywhere

-What many people new to the area don’t notice is that Basking Ridge and the surrounding area had some of the largest peach and apple orchards in the state.
+What many people new to the area don’t notice is that Basking Ridge and the surrounding area have some of the largest peach and apple orchards in the state.
 Cedar Hill Farm literally had thousands of peach and apple trees.
-Longtime resident Mr. Bruce McArthur noted what is now Astor Fields, there where 35 acres that showcased over 5,000 peach and 1,500 apple trees.
+Longtime resident Mr. Bruce McArthur noted that what is now Astor Fields was 35 acres that showcased over 5,000 peach and 1,500 apple trees.

 Picnickers in 1916 in what was known as Owens Woods.
 Pictured are Dorthy Wing, Jane Dunham, and Fred Runyon.
 Source: Millie Van Dyke collection.

 Orchards were so big in the area that the Bernardsville news would publish weekly crop updates in the paper.
-Another was the freeze of 1932 which destroyed peach and apple crops for the two following years.
+Another was the 1932 freeze, which destroyed peach and apple crops for the following two years.

 1940 – 1946